bioperl/bioperl.github.io/howtos/Advanced_BioPerl.md

 These fall under the namespace since they are for sequence reading and writing.
 The convention is to be able to iterate through all the sequences in a file or data stream with the `next_seq()` method.
 If one wanted to write sequences the method `write_seq` accepts sequence objects and writes them out to the filehandle.

 Let's pretend the new format is called ''Jenny's Secret Format'', or ''jsf'' for short.
 [Choosing a module name](Choosing_a_module_name "wikilink") can be important but this three letter [acronym](wp:acronym "wikilink") should suffice.
 Like all format modules, the `jsf` module file should be located in a directory called `SeqIO` which itself is in a directory called `Bio` - so the file would be called `Bio/SeqIO/jsf.pm`.
-Let's pretend the format is very simple (although secret).
+Let's assume the format is simple.
 Here is an example of the format we'll write a parser for:

 `JSF: ID=N0001 DESC="Sampled from compost" SEQ=CCCCCGGGGGGTTTTTAAAAA `
 `JSF: ID=N0002 DESC="Sampled from humanure" SEQ=CCCGCCCCGGCAATTTAGTTT `